marimo-team/marimo/docs/getting_started/index.md

 marimo edit
 ```

-- create or edit a notebook with a given name:
+- marimo saves notebooks as Python files, which you can edit using:

 ```bash
 marimo edit your_notebook.py
 ```

+(If `your_notebook.py` doesn't exist, marimo will create a blank notebook
+named `your_notebook.py`.)

 ## Apps